-Before user tasks start, the output blocks execute their power-up defaults, as defined by their OPTIONS/PwrFILo parameters, or in the case of a cold start, as specified at strategy configuration time.
+Before user tasks ('loops') start, the output blocks execute their power-up defaults, as defined by their OPTIONS/PwrFILo parameters, or in the case of a cold start, as specified by the strategy.
 This is needed to ensure that the InitDmnd value (in the MAN_STAT block) is itself initialised, and causes the real plant outputs to attain their power up states.
 Output blocks with sumcheck errors do not execute at all; hence their outputs remain 'killed'.

-User tasks now start executing.
+The loops now start executing.
 The MODE block selects manual mode - if ManPwrUp is TRUE - and the manual station initialises the Demand parameter.